-In his 1972 monograph \citep{huber1972}, PJH deepened his earlier work on robust estimation by extending the M-estimator framework from the location setting to the context of linear regression.
-While M-estimators had already been introduced for location problems in \cite{huber1964}, PJH now generalizes them to the estimation of regression coefficients under model misspecification.
-In the setting of a fixed design, He established under suitable regularity conditions consistency and asymptotic normality of those estimators.
-This work was then supplemented in 1973 \citep{huber1973} by the proposition of explicit expressions for the asymptotic bias and variance of the regression M-estimators.
-It is interesting to already note the similarities between the proposed variance estimator and the one we later derive in this work.
-Assuming that $\rho$ is twice continuously differentiable, it was shown that the variance of the estimator can be approximated by
+In his 1972 monograph \citep{huber1972}, PJH extended the M-estimation framework from location models to linear regression.
+He studied the estimation of regression coefficients under model misspecification in the fixed design setting.
+Under suitable regularity conditions, he established consistency and asymptotic normality of the estimators.
+This work was continued in 1973 \citep{huber1973}, where PJH derived explicit expressions for the asymptotic bias and variance of regression M-estimators.
+It is interesting to note that the variance estimator proposed there is similar to the one derived later in this article.
+Assuming that $\rho$ is twice continuously differentiable, the variance can be approximated by

-which serves as a precursor to modern heteroskedasticity-consistent covariance estimators.
-Finally, it is worth mentioning PJH’s 1981 book \citep{huber1981}, which provides a consolidation of his earlier contributions to robust statistics, M-estimators, and maximum likelihood theory.
-Chapter 7 of this book is devoted to linear regression and offers a more detailed re-examination of the properties of the OLSE, including its consistency and sensitivity to outliers.
-However, the setting considered assumes fixed (non-random) design matrices, contrasting with more general random design frameworks developed in the present article.

-Other interesting works have been done in the context of inference in the linear model with non-Gaussian errors. \citet{zeck} have investigated the scenario where the noise follows a class of power distributions parameterized by some $(\theta, \mu, \sigma) \in (0,+\infty) \times \mathbb{R} \times (0,+\infty) $ with density function given by
+This estimator can be viewed as an early version of modern heteroskedasticity-consistent covariance estimators.
+Finally, PJH’s 1981 book \citep{huber1981} summarizes many of his contributions to robust statistics, M-estimation, and maximum likelihood theory.
+Chapter 7 focuses on linear regression and studies the properties of the OLSE, including consistency and sensitivity to outliers.
+However, the framework considered there assumes fixed design matrices, unlike the random design setting studied in the present work.
+Several other works have also studied inference in linear models with non-Gaussian errors.
+For example, \citet{zeck} considered noise distributions from a power family parameterized by $(\theta,\mu,\sigma)\in(0,+\infty)\times\mathbb{R}\times(0,+\infty)$, with density